HugoMatilla/Refactoring-Summary/readme.md

 ```
 **Motivation**

-* Similar to [X Replace Type Code with Subclasses](), but can be used if the type code changes during the life of the object or if another reason prevents subclassing.
+* Similar to [31 Replace Type Code with Subclasses](#31-replace-type-code-with-subclasses), but can be used if the type code changes during the life of the object or if another reason prevents subclassing.
 * It uses either the state or strategy pattern

 ##32 Replace Subclass with Fields
 You have subclasses that vary only in methods that return constant data.
 _Change the methods to superclass fields and eliminate the subclasses_
 ```java

 	abstract class Person {
 		abstract boolean isMale();
 		abstract char getCode();